General Information

 The following three titles shown here are the sections of the federal code (Title 29) that relate to the construction industry:

 Yes!
-There is a free PDF version of a 76-page (mobile friendly) pamphlet that was published in 2015 by the US Department of Labor titled "OSHA Construction Industry Digest" (publication #2202-09R) and is available from the link below:
+There is a free PDF version of a 76-page (mobile friendly) pamphlet that was published in 2015 by the US Department of Labor titled "OSHA Construction Industry Digest" (publication #2202-09R) and is available from the button below:

 OSHA Construction Industry Digest